New Nursing Scholarship at West Liberty University Endowed by the OVGH School of Nursing Alumni Association - NewsBreak

 New Nursing Scholarship at West Liberty University Endowed by the OVGH School of Nursing Alumni Association

 WEST LIBERTY, W.Va.
-(WVDN) — West Liberty University recently was gifted with a $25,000 donation that will result in a newly-funded nursing scholarship to provide students interested in nursing careers with financial assistance in earning their degree.
+(Hinton News) — West Liberty University recently was gifted with a $25,000 donation that will result in a newly-funded nursing scholarship to provide students interested in nursing careers with financial assistance in earning their degree.

 “I am so grateful to the Ohio Valley General Hospital (OVGH) School of Nursing alumni association for endowing this new and much needed scholarship.
 Nurses are needed now more than ever,” said Angela Zambito Hill, president of the WLU Foundation.